alfonsarmie/online-shop-fullstack/docs/api/README.md

 ---

 ### **DELETE /api/products/:id**
-Deletes a product and all its associated data (prices, images, and sizes).
+Deletes a product and all its related data (prices, images, and sizes).

 **Path Parameters:**
 - `id` (number): Product ID.